afolson/lumen-tutorial/readme.md

 - `php artisan` has a limited command set, and you'll need to generate your own key as there's no key:generate.
 - Enable Eloquent by uncommenting `$app->withEloquent()` in `bootstrap/app.php`.
 - The router used is different from that of Laravel.

+## Getting Started

+If you're using Homestead, this should be no different for you than a Laravel app.

+If you're developing locally, you should know that the `artisan` command is missing the `serve` command.
+I recommend that you use PHP's built in web server: `php -S 127.0.0.1:8080 -t public/`

 ### License